samjwill/nvim-unception/README.md

 unception described above.***

-Other Neovim command-line arguments that do not involve editing a file or directory may not work as expected from *within* the terminal emulator, (e.g. passing `-b` to edit in binary mode when inside of a terminal buffer or opening a file as read-only when the server session is not set to read-only mode).
+Other Neovim command-line arguments that do not involve editing a file or directory may not work as expected from *within* the terminal emulator (e.g. passing `-b` to edit in binary mode when inside of a terminal buffer or opening a file as read-only when the server session is not set to read-only mode).
 Note that any commands that might not work well within Neovim terminal buffers